CALL FOR INFORMATION 907-398-6405

 How long do the fly in trips last?

-Explore our top spots for Alaska fishing trips on the Kenai River, Kasilof River and West Cook Inlet as well as our options for Alaska fly in fishing trips
+Explore our top spots for guided fishing trips on the Kenai River, Kasilof River and West Cook Inlet as well as our options for fly in fishing adventures